 Marethari was after Merrill to stop using blood magic, but in the end, HER pride was the bigger danger to her clan.
 Not only for taking the demon on, but for also keeping the clan there for so long (Merrill specifically says that the clan should have moved on by the third act), for not stopping the out-of-control rumors of Merrill (which led to Pol running from her and into the lair of the varterral), and for not telling the clan that she was engaging in a ritual that would lead to her death, which could have the result of the entire clan turning against Hawke and Merrill and being slaughtered.
 All because she had to prove a point to Merrill about the dangers of blood magic.
 She says that Merrill always knew that there was a price to her blood magic and that she chose to pay it for her.
 The thing is, Merrill knew of the price as well and was taking precautions by bringing Hawke and company along with her.
 Merrill was willing to pay the price for helping her people.
 Marethari was willing to pay the price to protect her protege—and her way left the clan out to dry.

-Merill speaks with a welsh accent, while the rest of the dalish have irish accents.
+Merill speaks with a Welsh accent, while the rest of the Dalish have Irish accents.
 This seems like an inconsistency until you remember that Merill would have lived with a different clan during her early years, before her magic manifested.

-The Circle of Magi has always seemed to be poorly designed to This Troper.
+The Circle of Magi has always seems to be poorly designed.
 It preaches that mages are dangerous and should be monitored for everybody's sake.
 Reasonable enough, but it also offers no incentive for mage loyalty beyond survival, stifles most research into understanding magical phenomena aside from the most basic works, applies blanket punishments for the mages, and offers next to no public education about the functions of magic.
 All while alienating the mages from anybody who isn't a fellow mage (the only non-mages close by being deeply indoctrinated that magic is itself evil and that mages aren't to be thought of as other people).
 Then we ended up with Fenris as a party member, heard his utterly unbending hatred of all magic and it all made sense.
 The Chantry was founded by former slaves of the Tevinter Imperium, of course the method they came up with to control future mages would be poorly designed.
 It was though up by bitter ex-slaves and barbarians driven by fear and hatred.
 It's just that over the centuries, this fear-driven method has become unquestioned dogma.
 The fact that actual dangers exist ensure that nobody ever considers designing a different method.

 Anders and Meredith are very similar: